melontini/andromeda-wiki/docs/misc/README.md

 Used to resolve mod conflicts.
 Not recommended to turn off.

-::: details Working with FeatureManager...
+::: details Working with the FeatureManager...

 FeatureManager allows other mods to configure Andromeda.